Cecilia Marek

 The College of Lib Arts & Sci

-Cecilia Marek (she/her) is a Gender Studies PhD student at Arizona State University (ASU) and a Cotutelle PhD candidate in Critical Indigenous Studies at Macquarie University in Sydney, Australia.
+Cecilia Marek (she/her) is a Gender Studies PhD candidate at Arizona State University (ASU) and a Cotutelle PhD candidate in Critical Indigenous Studies at Macquarie University in Sydney, Australia.
 She is Diné (Navajo), Nimiipuu (Nez Perce), and Hopi.
 She grew up on the Nez Perce reservation in northern Idaho and in Flagstaff, Arizona.
 She has an interdisciplinary background including Bachelor of Science degrees in Applied Indigenous Studies and Political Science, and a Graduate Certificate in Ethnic Studies from Northern Arizona University.
-Cecilia earned a master’s degree in American Indian Studies – Indigenous Rights and Social Justice from ASU in 2020.
-She recently earned a master’s in Gender Studies at ASU.
+Cecilia earned a Master of Science in American Indian Studies – Indigenous Rights and Social Justice and a Master of Art in Gender Studies from ASU.

 Her research interests include Indigenous feminisms, specifically Native feminisms situated in the United States, Indigenous women’s leadership in activism and resistance movements, and Indigenous resurgence and futurities.
 Her current research examines the entangled histories and ongoing impacts of Indigenous child removal policies in Arizona and New South Wales, Australia, with a focus on how Indigenous communities resist and reimagine child welfare through sovereignty, kinship, and advocacy.
-Grounded in Indigenous feminist and decolonial methodologies, her work foregrounds relational accountability and places Indigenous voices at the center of scholarship and policy critique.
+Her work is grounded in Indigenous feminist anti-colonial and decolonial methodologies and centers Indigenous voices, practices, and knowledges in both scholarly inquiry and critical policy engagement.

 Courses